 Coding is becoming an increasingly helpful skill, with more and more jobs becoming available that require coding.
-Many of those learning how to code are taking advantage of online options such as remote college courses, remote coding bootcamps, and self-learning resources on websites such as YouTube.
+Many learning how to code are taking advantage of online options such as remote college courses, remote coding bootcamps, and self-learning resources on websites like YouTube.

 Though new resources have entered the scene, how we learn to code will likely evolve as we move deeper into the future.
 With this trend growing, it seems like the future of learning to code will become largely remote and online, with the prospect of in-person classes becoming increasingly less attractive.

 Also Read: 13 Top Benefits Of Computer Programming

 Current Avenues to Learn Coding

 Anyone can learn coding in various ways, each with pros and cons.
 Some forms of learning to code are becoming more popular, while others are becoming more antiquated.
 Learning to code will likely move into online and remote learning as we move into the future.
 Here are the main current avenues you can use to learn to code.

 Self-teaching is an accessible way to learn coding that can cost little to no money.
 This type of learning consists of readily available resources, such as YouTube videos, forums, and even books.
 This is an attractive avenue of learning to code for many people because it allows them to learn at their own pace while not spending extra money.

 Though there is a time commitment to learning coding, as with learning anything, self-teaching is excellent for those unsure if coding is for them because it requires little to no monetary cost.